s4mur4i/reconbot/README.md

 1. Clone this repository
 2. Create a virtualenv environment: `virtualenv -p python3 venv`
 3. Activate the virtualenv environment: `source venv/bin/activate`.
 This will isolate reconbot's dependencies from the rest of your system's dependencies.
-4. Install Python depdendencies: `pip install -r requirements.txt`
+4. Install Python depdendencies: `pip3 install -r requirements.txt`
 5. Modify `run.py` with your EVE API keys, key groups and Slack/Discord accounts/channels.
   `whitelist` should contain notification types you're interested in (or `None` to allow all supported types), and `characters` should contain entries for API keys of individual characters.
-6. Execute `python run.py` and wait for notifications to arrive!
+6. Execute `python3 run.py` and wait for notifications to arrive!
 After the character gets a notification in-game, `reconbot` may take up to 10 minutes to detect the notification.

 # Other notes